outsoarph/playbook/docs/index.md

   - text: About
     link: /about/
     type: secondary
-# features:
+features:
+  - title: Clear
+    details: Our guide is clear and concise.
+We use simple language and avoid jargon.
+  - title: Collaborative
+    details: We use a collaborative approach to writing our guide.
+We use GitHub to manage our content.
+  - title: Reusable
+    details: We use a modular approach to writing our guide.
+We use Markdown to write our content.
-#   - title: Lifecycle
+  - title: Open
-#     details: At our agency, we streamline your projects with our comprehensive project lifecycle guide, ensuring every step from concept to delivery is well-defined and efficient.
+    details: We use an open approach to writing our guide.
+We use an open source license to share our content.
-#   - title: Standards
+  - title: Relevant
-#     details: We elevate your code quality and consistency with our coding standards, enabling your team to create software that's both reliable and maintainable.
+    details: We use a relevant approach to writing our guide.
+We use a versioning system to manage our content.
-#   - title: Stacks
+  - title: Accessible
-#     details: At our agency, we help you choose the perfect technology stack for your projects effortlessly, thanks to our expert guidance on selecting the right tools and frameworks.
+    details: We use an accessible approach to writing our guide.
+We use a static site generator to publish our content.
-#   - title: Testing
+  - title: Up-to-date
-#     details: We ensure you deliver robust and flawless applications with our cutting-edge testing practices, making sure your software meets the highest quality standards.
+    details: We use an up-to-date approach to writing our guide.
+We use a continuous integration system to update our content.
-#   - title: Security
+  - title: Searchable
-#     details: At our agency, we safeguard your applications and sensitive data with our security protocols, following industry best practices to protect your digital assets.
+    details: We use a searchable approach to writing our guide.
+We use a search engine to index our content.
-#   - title: Deployment
+  - title: Responsive
-#     details: We help you effortlessly deploy and deliver your projects with our streamlined release process, ensuring your clients receive their solutions on time and with precision.
+    details: Mobile first, responsive design.
 footer: MIT Licensed | Copyrightt © 2023-present Outsoar
 ---